ellipsis-drive/python-package/docs/compute/index.md

 - requirements (list), a list with Python package names you wish to be available in your environment.
 - awaitTillStarted (boolean), a boolean indicating whether to halt till the environment is available (default True).
 - largeResult (boolean), whether the functions you will run on the environment will return a memory file or a simple Python object.
 If false object may not exceed 2mb. (default False)
+- enableGpu (boolean), whether to use the GPU to execute given functions. (default False)

 ## execute